USS Sterlet: Fourth War Patrol

 At 22:11, Sterlet unleashed four torpedoes at the pursuing escort.
 The setup was hasty at best.
 All four missed, and she prudently opened range to reload and prepare for another attack on the damaged freighter still afloat.
 As she approached, her quarry was dead in the water, down by the stern, and partially enveloped by smoke.
 Two of the escorts were thrashing about the surrounding waters, indiscriminately shooting and dropping depth charges.
 At 22:35, one of them passed between Sterlet and her victim.
-The submarine shifted her sights on him and, four minutes later, sent three torpedoes streaking at him.
+The submarine shifted her sights on him and, four minutes later, fired three torpedoes at him.
 The frigate sighted the wakes, immediately turned into them, and rapidly closed on Sterlet.
-This pursuit forced Sterlet to retire; and, after more than an hour of running from the frigate and undergoing his bombardment, she managed to open range by firing four torpedoes "down the throat" at him.
+This pursuit forced Sterlet to retire.
+After more than an hour of running from the frigate and undergoing his bombardment, she managed to open range by firing four torpedoes "down the throat" at him.
 This tactic did not allow her to escape, and the chase continued until the frigate turned broadside to fire both his forward and after guns in salvo.
 That curious maneuver allowed Sterlet to open range to 8000 yd at which point, the enemy's radar wavered.
 Sterlet shut her radar down, came hard to starboard and opened out.
 A minute before midnight, Sterlet turned her radar back on.
 The screen was clear; she had escaped.

 The submarine had one more anxious moment during the patrol, when she encountered a Q-ship screened by a small escort.
 She launched six torpedoes at the "freighter," which disconcertingly turned and closed Sterlet.
-She succeeded in evading that aquatic chameleon and returned to Midway on 10 June.
+She evaded successfully and returned to Midway on 10 June.